LucianBuzzo/articles/mini-libs/article.markdown

     $('ul').find('li').first().addClass('active')

 This proved to be particularly tricky.
 My solution was to use a helper function to assign the Quentin methods to a provided collection.
-The chainable Quentin methods could then call this on an object before returning this.
+If the return value from the Quentin method could have other Quentin methods applied to it, then I use the helper to attach those functions before returning a value.
 The helper function utilises "[currying](https://javascriptweblog.wordpress.com/2010/04/05/curry-cooking-up-tastier-functions/)" with the help of a method borrowed from the handsome and generous [Angus Croll](https://javascriptweblog.wordpress.com/).